Perten Glutomatic® 2000 System

 - Allow expansion

 - Carry expansion

-As baking quality is both related to starch and protein characteristics, a combination of the results from the Falling Number® and Glutomatic® tests can be used to predict the baking quality.
-With the Gluten quality and quantity information at hand, bakeries are able to use the most cost-effective grade of ﬂour while still meeting end-user quality.
-Maximizing the use of high-quality ﬂour and minimizing the addition of expensive vital gluten results in substantial savings.
+As baking quality is both related to starch and protein characteristics, a combination of the results from the Perten Falling Number® and Perten Glutomatic tests can be used to predict the baking quality.
+With the Gluten quality and quantity information at hand, bakeries are able to use the most cost effective grade of ﬂour while still meeting end user quality.
+Maximizing the use of high quality ﬂour and minimizing addition of expensive vital gluten results in substantial savings.

 - Forming non-sticky dough